boostorg/redis/README.md

 * `aedis::adapt()`: A function that adapts data structures to receive Redis responses.

-The example below shows for example how to read Redis hashes in an `std::map` using a coroutine and a short-lived connection
+The example below shows for example how to read Redis hashes in an `std::map` using a coroutine, a short-lived connection and cancellation

 ```cpp
 net::awaitable<std::map<std::string, std::string>> retrieve_hashes(endpoint ep)